-We confirm that we have disclosed to you the identity of The Board's related parties as defined by CPA Canada Public Sector Accounting Handbook Section 2200, Related Party Disclosures, and all the related party relationships and transactions.
+We confirm that we have disclosed to you the identity of the Board's related parties as defined by CPA Canada Public Sector Accounting Handbook Section PS 2200, Related Party Disclosures.

-The identity of, relationship, balances and transactions with related parties have been properly recorded and adequately disclosed in the financial statements, as required by CPA Canada Public Sector Accounting Handbook Section 2200, Related Party Disclosures.
+The identity of, relationship, balances and transactions with related parties have been properly recorded and adequately disclosed in the financial statements, as required by Canadian Auditing Standard 550.

-The list of related parties attached to this letter as Appendix A accurately and completely describes The Board's related parties and the relationships with such parties.
+The list of related parties attached to this letter as Appendix I accurately and completely describes the Board's related parties and the relationships with such parties.